The Big Blue Beyond!

 Your first few trips down to Boca Raton were probably about seeing the school, orientation, and move in (which means shopping too) and possibly a football game.
 By now, you know that FAU is really a beautiful school.
 To boot, there is no denying that Boca’s also gets the best of Florida’s weather (well, minus the ridiculous summer heat, but that is a great time to go check out the beach)… Good weather makes us want to be outside and drink it in.
 Great news; there is plenty to do in and around Boca Raton that will keep you enjoying nature and the outdoors.

 Gumbo Limbo Nature Center: Located about 4 miles from FAU, Gumbo Limbo is a must-see.
 Gumbo Limbo Nature Center is a local favorite.
-Gumbo Limbo features a boardwalk, butterfly garden, a small museum and large outdoor tanks featuring Florida sea life and tropical fish.
+Gumbo Limbo features a boardwalk, a butterfly garden, a small museum, and large outdoor tanks featuring Florida sea life and tropical fish.
 Gumbo Limbo is also a Turtle rehabilitation center; they rescue injured or sick turtles and eventually return them back to the wild.
-Gumbo Limbo also has a canoe, kayak and paddleboarding tours of the Intracoastal Waterway.
+Gumbo Limbo also has a canoe, kayak, and paddleboarding tours of the Intracoastal Waterway.

 Tortuga Trail: Located on campus, The Tortuga Trail is a natural scrubland that is home to box turtles, owls, and various species of Florida birds and plants.
 There are 3 trails within the preserve area, all varying lengths.
 The trail is free to FAU students and their guests.